 - Article exposure through multiple social media channels

-Guest expert articles should address a significant trend or issue of interest to Pollution Online readers, and should provide information that our readers will find useful/actionable.
-Articles should offer a thoughtful — even provocative — take on the chosen theme, and can combine opinion with fact-based observation and information.
+Guest expert articles should address a significant trend or issue of interest to Pollution Online readers, and should provide practical, actionable information that our readers will find useful.
+Articles should offer a thoughtful — even provocative — take on the chosen theme and can combine opinion with fact-based observation and information.
 Possible angles include:

 - Discuss the significance of a hot topic, trend, or development within the industry — one that is generating a lot of excitement, concern, and/or confusion.